 - Loss of Interest In Hobbies and Activities

 People with an anxiety disorder may become too preoccupied with their fears and anxieties to participate in the hobbies and activities that used to bring them joy.
-Similarly, depressed people find it hard to motivate themselves to engage in activities they previously enjoyed.
+Similarly, depressed people struggle to motivate themselves to engage in previously enjoyable activities.

 - Weight Loss or Weight Gain

-What Treatment Options Are There for Anxiety and Depression?
+What Treatment Options Are There for Depression and Anxiety?

-Anxiety and depression share many symptoms that can make it challenging to determine which condition, if not both, is the underlying cause.
-Luckily, the treatment options for anxiety and depression are also similar (with much overlap) and can be performed at the same time, as evidence-based research strongly suggests.
+Depression and anxiety share many symptoms that can make it challenging to determine which condition, if not both, is the underlying cause.
+Luckily, the treatment options for anxiety and depression are also similar (with much overlap) and can be performed simultaneously, as evidence-based research strongly suggests.

-Doctors recommend medication, psychotherapy, and lifestyle changes to manage symptoms of anxiety and depression.
-This holistic approach is vital because there are many possible causes for both conditions and casting a wide net improves the chances of successful treatment.
+Doctors recommend medication, psychotherapy, and lifestyle changes to manage symptoms of depression and anxiety.
+This holistic approach is vital because there are many possible causes for both conditions, and casting a wide net improves the chances of successful treatment.